graalvm/fastr-examples/weather_predictor/README.md

 gem environment
 ```

-The path to the OpenWeather gem is specified in the `-I` option as a part of the `RUBYOPT` environment
+The path to the OpenWeather gem is specified with the `-I` option as a part of the `RUBYOPT` environment
 variable when running the application.
 The path is constructed as a concatenation of the
 gems installation directory and `/gems/openweather2-<version>/lib`.